puppup420247-org/EdgeEnterprise/edgeenterprise/configure-microsoft-edge-on-mac.md

 ms.prod: microsoft-edge
 ms.localizationpriority: high
 ms.collection: M365-modern-desktop
-description: "Configure Microsoft Edge policy settings on Mac devices"
+description: "Configure Microsoft Edge policy settings on Mac devices with Microsoft Intune"
 ---

-# Configure Microsoft Edge policy settings on macOS
+# Configure Microsoft Edge policy settings on macOS with Microsoft Intune

 This article describes how to configure Microsoft Edge on macOS using a property list (.plist) file.
+You'll learn how to create this file and then deploy it to Microsoft Intune.

 For more information, see [About Information Property List Files](https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Articles/AboutInformationPropertyListFiles.html) (Apple's website) and [Custom payload settings](https://support.apple.com/guide/mdm/custom-mdm9abbdbe7/1/web/1).

 > [!NOTE]
 > This article applies to Microsoft Edge version 77 or later.